The Commonwealth Electoral Act 1918 (Electoral Act) outlines the redistribution processes.

 Origins of name

-The Division of Franklin takes its name from Sir John Franklin (1786–1847), Lieutenant-Governor of Van Diemen’s Land (1837–43), in recognition of his service to the colony.
+The Electorate of Franklin takes its name from Sir John Franklin (1786–1847), Lieutenant-Governor of Van Diemen’s Land (1837–43), in recognition of his service to the colony.

-The electoral division was created on 2 October 1903 and was first represented in 1903.
+The electorate was created on 2 October 1903 and was first represented in 1903.

 More information